 - Excellent relationship-building and relationship management skills, including an ability to connect with people from all backgrounds and walks of life and the ability to understand what motivates people and how those motivations impact the ways they best engage and support the movement

-- Excellent project management skills, with the ability to develop plans, to manage/prioritize multiple tasks, to ensure timely implementation, to make decisions, and to work autonomously under the pressure of deadlines
+- Expert project management skills, with the ability to develop plans, manage/prioritize multiple tasks, and ensure timely implementation, while staying focused on goals and strategy

 - Ability to thrive in a fast-paced, rapidly changing environment with multiple and varied assignments